Stack-Jacking the Atmospheres and The Earth as Backdoor // V.e.x.i.l. Research Lab

 “These operational dependencies, rather than ownership structures alone, now are increasingly shaping the geopolitics of warfare.
 Microsoft’s large-scale research operations in China, Meta’s partnership with China Mobile to build the 2Africa undersea cable, Nvidia’s 2025 plan for an AI research center in Shanghai, and Apple’s reported AI collaboration with Alibaba have all raised alarms in Washington.
 These examples reveal how globalized research, supply chains, and infrastructure interdependence blur the boundaries between commercial innovation and national security” (Bienvenue et al., 2025).

-Even as openness and commercialism graft themselves onto the infrastructure of the planetary nervous system, intensifying geopolitical competition is further destabilising the very planetary superstructures once assumed to be permanently anchored to a U.S.-led order.
+Even as openness and commercialism seemingly are at the heart of our planetary nervous system, intensifying geopolitical competition is further destabilising the very planetary superstructures once assumed to be permanently anchored to a U.S.-led order.
 Whether the foundations themselves remain open is an open question; what is clear is that the architectures of power and control built upon them are undergoing a profound and volatile rearrangement.

 The assumed inevitability of a unified digital globe now disintegrates, and in its place, the material reality of power reveals itself through choke points and circuits as well as the tangible levers of hardware, capital, and access.
-Here, the dominance of an entity like NVIDIA Corporation could then be regarded as a geopolitical hinge or a bridge between two worlds, a point of articulation between the formal regime of computation Jensen Huang champions and the shadow stratum this regime puts into motion as we will see momentarily.
+Here, the dominance of an entity like NVIDIA could then be regarded as a geopolitical hinge — a bridge, a point of articulation between two worlds.
+One world is the formal regime of computation at the backbone of our digital infrastructure, the regime Jensen Huang champions.
+The other is a shadow world that this regime puts into motion, as we will see momentarily.

-Commanding an estimated eighty to ninety percent of the market for advanced AI chips, NVIDIA has positioned its hardware as the undisputed currency for ‘intelligence-crafting’ in the twenty-first century — making every sovereign AI ambition contingent on access to its silicon
+Commanding an estimated eighty to ninety percent of the market for advanced AI chips, NVIDIA has attempted to position its hardware as the undisputed currency for developing and training AI in the twenty-first century — making every sovereign AI ambition contingent on access to its silicon.
+19, 20 .

-Advanced AI components, notably Nvidia’s B200 and H100 chips have been known to be concealed in shipments of tea and toy parts, helping to fuel a shadow arms race at the heart of contemporary AI development.
+Advanced AI components, notably Nvidia’s B200 and H100 chips have been known to be concealed in shipments of tea and toy parts.
 These chips have become among the most valuable contraband in the world, with black-market transactions reportedly exceeding $120 million for single orders bound for China (Snow, 2025).
-This is stack-jacking materialised not only in compromising code but in cargo: the physical layers of the stack hijacked through the very logistics that sustain them.
+This is the precondition for stack-jacking at scale: the material substrate without which the hijacking of spectral environments, the terraforming of signal landscapes, the capture of user attention would remain the province of states alone.
+Here, it is realised not only in compromising code but in cargo: the physical layers of the stack hijacked through the very logistics that sustain them.
 But the chips are only the vessel.
 The true prize travels lighter.

 That prize moves through the human relay.
 Engineers become itinerant smugglers, traveling to hubs such as Kuala Lumpur, where rented data centers, packed with restricted semiconductors, are used to train large models beyond the reach of enforcement.
 Once optimisation is complete, the hardware is abandoned, and the engineers disappear, returning to China with the true prize: model weights and parameters measured in hundreds of gigabytes.
 This invisible cargo forms the backbone of systems ranging from autonomous weapons to mass surveillance architectures.
 Estimates suggest that such extralegal computing resources may account for as much as 10 percent of China’s AI training capacity – a shadow infrastructure rivaling the official supply chains of the world’s most advanced economies (Petrova & Javers 2025; Snow, 2025).

-Scarcity and interdiction are then not obstacles but rather, ingredients.
+Scarcity and interdiction are then not obstacles but rather, ingredients in AI development.
 The quest for artificial intelligence must learn to cook with them, navigating regulatory strictures and commercial monopolies not despite their weight but because of it.
 If stack-jacking as we spelled out is the condition, this shadow layer is also its material expression: the substrate where insurgent computing is already assembling itself, chip by smuggled chip, weight by stolen weight.
+And yet — even here, at the level of pure matter — the search for an unbackdoored domain has already begun.
+It reaches toward the quantum.

 IV.
 The Quantum Bet

-Ultimately, a pattern has surfaced throughout this essay: the backdoored world is permeable at every scale.
+Ultimately, a pattern has surfaced throughout this essay: everything leaks.
 In Tijuana, state capability bled through clandestine supply chains.
 In the gray markets of Panama and the server farms of Kuala Lumpur, the material base of computation leaked.
-In the dark forest of the user layer, communication itself proved porous.
+In the dark forest of the user layer, communication itself proved potentially lethal and predatory.
 At each turn, the search for secure ground drove actors deeper — and at each turn, the deeper layer was already open.
 There is no bottom.
 There is only the next seam.

 The turn toward the quantum is no exception.

-China’s quantum satellites represent a bet that somewhere — beneath the compromised architectures of silicon and signal, beneath the shadow logistics and the spoofed signals and the doppelgängers haunting our information environments — lies a domain that cannot be turned.
-A channel whose security is guaranteed not by human design but by the laws of physics.
+China’s investment in quantum communication infrastructure, most visibly in its quantum satellites, signals a strategic wager: that somewhere beneath the compromised architectures of silicon and signal, beneath shadow logistics, spoofed transmissions, and the doppelgängers haunting contemporary information environments, there exists a domain that cannot be turned.
+A channel whose security is guaranteed not by human design, but by the laws of physics.

 Beginning with the 2016 launch of the Micius (Mozi) satellite, China operationalised this bet: using entangled photons to distribute cryptographic keys in a manner where any act of eavesdropping irreversibly disturbs the quantum state, leaving detectable traces (Liao, 2023).
 The system does not prevent interception — it simply ensures that interception always arrives with evidence of its own occurrence (Liao, 2023).

 And yet it is only a matter of time before these quantum communication satellites, too, meet their doppelgänger.
-Not a perfect clone, which the theorem forbids, but an imperfect one — a passable copy whose introduced noise hides within the transmission losses the system expects.
-A laser’s picosecond timing mismatch that leaks not the key but the timing of the key, which is enough.
+Not a perfect clone — the theorem forbids that — but an imperfect one: a passable copy whose introduced noise hides within the transmission losses the system expects.
+A laser’s picosecond timing mismatch that leaks not the key itself, but the timing of the key — which is enough.
 The backdoored world has no outside.

 ████████